-The Poás Volcano has the second-largest volcanic crater in the world.
+The Poás Volcano is the second-largest volcanic crater in the world.
 It measures 1.5 km (0.9 mi) in diameter.
-This crater is quite active with frequent small geyser and lava eruptions.
+This crater is quite active, with frequent small geyser and lava eruptions.

 Rainwater has formed a lake at the bottom of the crater.
 The lake is known as the Laguna Caliente ("hot lagoon") and is located at a height of 2,300 m (7,500 ft) above sea level.
 It is approximately 300 m (985 ft) wide and 30 m (98 ft) deep and is one of the world's most acidic lakes.

 The southern lake, Laguna Botos, fills the second (inactive) crater that last erupted in 7500 BC.
 It is cold and clear and surrounded by a cloud forest.

 The volcano is located in Poás Volcano National Park, which is one of the major attractions in the Central Valley region and one of Costa Rica's most visited National Parks.